Notice of Pre-AIA or AIA Status

 receiving a message to trigger transmission of at least one sounding reference signal (SRS) of at least one SRS resource set for sounding over an active bandwidth part (BWP) in an upcoming slot, the upcoming slot being offset by a number of available slots from a reference slot indicated by the message (at least paragraph 335-340, 367; a non-zero A-SRS triggering offset value can be configured per SRS resource set (TS 38.331, parameter slotOffset for resource Type: aperiodic in SRS-Config).
 If a cross-slot scheduling based power saving mode is configured and/or activated for a UE, the UE may perform procedures/actions described herein: In an embodiment, to adapt the minimum applicable value of aperiodic SRS triggering offset for an active UL BWP, implicit indication by defining the minimum applicable value to be the larger of the minimum applicable K2 value (K2_min) when indicated and the corresponding RRC parameter slotOffset; a slot-offset parameter associated with a sounding reference signal resource set, where the slot-offset parameter can indicate the number of slots between the sounding reference signal request and the corresponding sounding reference signal transmission); and

-detecting a gap in which operation for the active BWP is suspended occurring before the transmission of the at least one SRS of the at least one SRS resource set is complete (at least paragraph 356; determined default minimum scheduling offset for the particular bandwidth part is applied 508.
+detecting a gap corresponding to a suspension of operation of the active BWP, and wherein the gap occurs before the transmission of the at least one SRS of the at least one SRS resource set is complete (at least paragraph 356; determined default minimum scheduling offset for the particular bandwidth part is applied 508.
 For the particular bandwidth part, a time gap between a scheduling of a transmission for the user equipment and a physical downlink control channel in unit of slots is equal to or larger than the default minimum scheduling offset).

 As per Claim 3.
 The method of claim 1, further comprising: transmitting the at least one SRS of the at least one SRS resource set in the upcoming slot after the gap, the number of available slots comprising a sum of a first number of available slots from the reference slot up to the gap and a second number of available slots after the gap and up to the upcoming slot (at least paragraph 356-358; For the particular bandwidth part, a time gap between a scheduling of a transmission for the user equipment and a physical downlink control channel in unit of slots is equal to or larger than the default minimum scheduling offset 510).